LAL-project/treebank-parser/README.md

 ### Examples of usage

 In the following examples, the input file is always the `CoNLL-U`-formatted file `catalan.conllu`, and the output file is always `catalan.heads`.
 Notice that the order of the parameters is important!
-The treebank format keyword (e.g. `CoNLLU`) must go after the parameters of the treebank parser program (in the examples, `-i` and `-o`) and before the preprocessing flags (in the examples, `--RemovePunctuationMarks` and `--RemoveFunctionWords`).
+The treebank format keyword (e.g. `CoNLL-U`) must go after the parameters of the treebank parser program (in the examples, `-i` and `-o`) and before the preprocessing flags (in the examples, `--RemovePunctuationMarks` and `--RemoveFunctionWords`).

 - Convert the input treebank file into head vectors

-		$ python3 cli/main.py -i catalan.conllu -o catalan.heads CoNLLU
+		$ python3 cli/main.py -i catalan.conllu -o catalan.heads CoNLL-U

 - Remove punctuation marks from the sentences in the input treebank file

-		$ python3 cli/main.py -i catalan.conllu -o catalan.heads CoNLLU --RemovePunctuationMarks
+		$ python3 cli/main.py -i catalan.conllu -o catalan.heads CoNLL-U --RemovePunctuationMarks

 - Remove function words from the sentences in the input treebank file

-		$ python3 cli/main.py -i catalan.conllu -o catalan.heads CoNLLU --RemoveFunctionWords
+		$ python3 cli/main.py -i catalan.conllu -o catalan.heads CoNLL-U --RemoveFunctionWords

 - Remove function words AND punctuation marks from the sentences in the input treebank file

-		$ python3 cli/main.py -i catalan.conllu -o catalan.heads CoNLLU --RemoveFunctionWords --RemovePunctuationMarks
+		$ python3 cli/main.py -i catalan.conllu -o catalan.heads CoNLL-U --RemoveFunctionWords --RemovePunctuationMarks

 ### Parameters (summary)